noudess/docs-main/Public-EQEmulator-Server-Setup-Guide-(Windows-32-bit,-No-Webserver).md

 Once you have your database updated fully, BACK IT UP !!!
 That is easily done without even logging in to your mysql.
-Create a folder on your C-Drive (or wherever), called backup Then in a command window, simply type the following: mysqldump -uroot -ppassword peq > c:\EQ\peq_backup.sql
+Create a folder on your C-Drive (or wherever), called backup Then in a command window, simply type the following (which will ask you for your root password): mysqldump -uroot -p peq > c:\EQ\peq_backup.sql

-Then if you ever have to re-install everything, you can easily source your whole database back in by typing the following: (make sure your in that same backup folder)
+Then if you ever have to re-install everything, you can easily source your whole database back in by typing the following (it will ask for your root password): (make sure your in that same backup folder)

-mysql -uroot -ppassword
+mysql -uroot -p
 drop database peq;
 create database peq;
 use peq